Full Name: Dumas Davy de la Pailleterie

-Why Famous: He is one of the most widely read French authors, with perhaps his two most famous novels being "The Count of Monte Cristo" and "The Three Musketeers".
+Why Famous: One of the most widely read French authors, with perhaps his two most famous novels being "The Count of Monte Cristo" and "The Three Musketeers".
 These novels and others have been adapted into countless films over the years.

 - 1840-02-01 Novelist Alexandre Dumas (37) weds actress Ida Ferrier

 - 2002-07-24 On 200th anniversary of his birth French author Alexandre Dumas' ('The Three Musketeers') ashes are interred in the Panthéon in Paris in a televised ceremony

 - 2005-06-03 'The Knight of Sainte-Hermine' by Alexandre Dumas is published in France by Editions Phébus, completed by Claude Schopp, 135 years after the author's death.